Parul University MBA Admissions 2025

 CAT previous year papers and CAT sample paper

 As discussed in the previous article, tenses are divided into three types for easy CAT preparation.
-Today we are going to discuss, Past Tense.
+Today, we will discuss the Past Tense.

 Past Tense can further be divided into four categories to indicate the action as follows:

 Simple Past Tense/ Past Indefinite Tenses: A habitual action in the past.
-The action has already finished in the past but the time of action is not definite.
+The action has already taken place in the past, but the exact time of the the action is not definite.

 Formula: Subject + Verb (Past tense) + Object